protonS15/BDTest/README.md

 #Pending tasks

-Replace the print lines with loggers (log4j) implementation.
+1. Replace the print lines with loggers (log4j) implementation.
-Screenshots to be attached in the extent report.
+2. Screenshots to be attached in the extent report.
+3. Documentation needs to be added for each method.